 This section looks at coping mechanisms for thinking about return to your country; practical preparations; and keeping in touch if removal/deportation does happen.

 The first step is to acknowledge that despite your best efforts, and those of your friends, supporters, community and lawyer, you may not succeed in establishing your right to remain in the UK.

 This can be a very scary thought, but having thought it through beforehand may mean you are better able to cope with the difficulties you may face after being removed/deported.

 One of the most difficult aspects of fear is not feeling in control.
-Some people find it helpful to think through exactly what is scaring them (so for example, taking the thought “I am scared of being removed” and identifying exactly what you think will happen and what scares you about that).
+Some people find it helpful to think through exactly what is scaring them.
+This might mean, for example, taking the thought “I am scared of being removed” and identifying exactly what you think will happen and what scares you about that.
 It can be useful to make clear in your head the things you can do something about and plan for, and the things you have no influence over and so need to try and let go of.
 Some people feel better after telling someone else or writing down upsetting or fearful thoughts, as keeping these thoughts inside can be very stressful.